python3statement/python3statement.github.io/_practicalities/intro.md

 on conditional dependency to install its actual core code on the user system.
 For example, Frob-6.0 could be a meta-package which depends on Frob-real-py2 on Python <3.0, and Frob-real-py3 on Python >= 3.4.
-While this approach is _doable_ this can make import confusing.
+While this approach is _doable_ this can make imports confusing.

-Moreover, upgrading your package may need the user to explicitly tell pip to upgrade dependencies as `pip install frob` will only upgrade the meta-package.
+Moreover, upgrading your package may need the user to explicitly tell pip to upgrade dependencies as `pip install -U frob` will only upgrade the meta-package.

 ### Multiple Sdist.

 Pip (used to) support a "feature" where a sdist ending in `-pyX.Y.tar.gz` would only be seen as compatible on Python X.Y, thus it used to be possible to publish multiple sdist of a package targeting various python version.

 Though it is not possible anymore to upload multiple sdist on PyPI.
 This solution is thus not possible.

 ### Wheel only ?

-Break downstream packages.
+Releasing a package only using wheel for a given python version is doable, but this will break downstream packages that may require the original source to reproduce the build.

 # Why all that ?